A spin on the Kinni

 Orange jewelweed and coneflower lined its grassy banks, and kingfishers and goldfinches flew overhead.

-When we ran into Danielson eating his lunch on a grassy point, he said a green heron and a great blue had been leading him downstream.
-Passing him, we saw the two herons; a little farther, we saw two deer drinking from the river.
+Midway, we saw two herons; a little farther, we saw two deer drinking from the river.

 About halfway down, we spotted a sandy point that was perfect for lunch, and there was a picnic table around the next bend.